Zendesk admin center roles and permissions: Complete guide for 2026

 Managing Zendesk roles and permissions is important, but it's just one piece of running an efficient support operation.
 Once your roles are configured, you might find yourself wanting to automate more of the routine work that fills your agents' days.

-At eesel AI, we've built an AI teammate that works within your existing Zendesk setup, respecting the role structure you've carefully configured.
+At eesel AI for Zendesk, we've built an AI teammate that works within your existing Zendesk setup, respecting the role structure you've carefully configured.

 Our AI Agent for Zendesk can handle frontline support tickets autonomously, draft replies for human review, or triage and route tickets based on content.
 It integrates directly with your Zendesk instance and learns from your past tickets, help center articles, and macros.